Solutions for improving metal waste separation: a competition

 The Circularity to the Circular Economy challenge prize is organised by the LIKE circular economy cluster coordinated by BusinessOulu.
 The circular economy cluster is funded by the City of Oulu and the Council of Oulu Region.

 The results of the pilots carried out in the Circularity to the Circular Economy competition will become public after the competition because they will receive public funding.
-The competition aims to improve the visibility of small and medium-sized companies and to produce new references for their circular economy solutions and thus boost their ability to compete in the growing market.
+The competition aims to improve the visibility of small and medium-sized companies and to produce new references for their circular economy solutions and thus boost their abilities to compete in the growing market.
 The competition also aims to introduce scalable circular economy solutions that deliver emission reductions to the sector.

 Separation of metal waste at Syklo Oy currently